 4 Real-Life Examples of Successful Project Management with SharePoint

 Projects drive innovation at Amazon and BrightWork is a driving engine in the Amazon way of Project Management.
 In this video, Dave Berrier, Senior Manager, Amazon Projects, explains how BrightWork increases visibility, helps with task tracking, and enables different groups to manage successful projects their way.

 Amazon started their BrightWork journey with the Free SharePoint Project Management Template.
-In just 3 years, Amazon has grown to 300 different groups using BrightWork across 30 countries, with more than 30,000 active users.
+Amazon has grown to over 285 different groups using BrightWork across 30 countries, with more than 25,000 active users.

 Healthcare: Siemens Healthineers